Dismantling the maternal wall brick by brick

 How are you defining your purpose?
 What challenges have you encountered?
 Let us know in the comments below.

-Thomas W. Malnight is Professor of Strategy and General Management and Faculty Director of the Business Transformation Initiative (BTI) at IMD.
-His fields of interest are strategy, leading and accelerating transformational organizational change and the role of purpose in redefining businesses and their impact on society.
+Thomas W Malnight is Professor Emeritus of Strategy and General Management.
+His fields of interest are strategy, leading and accelerating transformational organizational change, and the role of purpose in redefining businesses and their impact on society.

 Associate Director, Business Transformation Initiative

-Ivy Buche is Associate Director, Business Transformation Initiative at IMD.
+Ivy Buche is Associate Director of Business Transformation Initiative at IMD.
 She works with faculty on organization transformation projects for large companies.